henhen13/Arbeidskrav2-proj/README.md

-# Arbeidskrav2-proj
-Et Terraform-prosjekt som etablerer en infrastruktur med følgende elementer:  En virtuell maskin (VM) som kjører en webtjeneste.
-To virtuelle maskiner (VM-er) for databaser, satt opp bak en lastbalanserer for å sikre lastfordeling og redundans.

-# erWebDB: Terraform Project for Web Server Connected to a Database in Azure
+# Terraform Project for Web Server Connected to a Database in Azure

 This Terraform project provisions:
 - A virtual machine (VM) hosting a web service.